jtzell/website-addons/portal_event_tickets/README.rst

 portal_event
 ============

-``portal_event`` should be more proper name for this module, but it's occupied by repository odoo/odoo and which makes it impossible to use it in odoo apps store.
+``portal_event`` should be more proper name for this module, but it's occupied by repository flectra/flectra and which makes it impossible to use it in flectra apps store.

 Questions?